AstarNetwork/astar-docs/docs/learn/glossary.md

  ### Zero-knowledge proof
  A cryptographic protocol that allows one party to prove knowledge of a secret without revealing the secret itself.

+  ### zKatana
+ A testnet for Astar zkEVM.
+For more info refer to the [Networks](/docs/learn/networks.md) section.

  ### Zombienet
  A CLI tool to easily spawn ephemeral Substrate-based networks and perform tests against them.